 It’s a Philly favorite for its friendly atmosphere, extensive selection, and reasonable prices.

-It’s also the holy grail of bulk, including buts, dried fruits, candy, herbs and spices, coffee beans, loose-leaf tea, snack and trail mixes, pretzels, dry baking goods, sugar, sprinkles, flour, oats, and so much more.
+It’s also the holy grail of bulk, including nuts, dried fruits, candy, herbs and spices, coffee beans, loose-leaf tea, snack and trail mixes, pretzels, dry baking goods, sugar, sprinkles, flour, oats, and so much more.